 - Breath Testing – Commercially available breathalyzers are the most reliable way to measure your BAC.
 BACtrack's breath testing devices are lightweight, portable, and accurate.
 The BACtrack Professional Series Breathalyzers use Xtend® Fuel Cell Sensors; the same technology law enforcement officers use for roadside testing.
 Unlike charts, calculators, or rules, these devices don't use generalizations--they are totally personal to you; using your breath to estimate your BAC.
 No other method is quite so fast, convenient and reliable.

-Know where you stand and make an informed decision today with a BACtrack Pro Series Breathalyzer.
+Know where you stand and make an informed decision--pick up a BACtrack Professional Series Breathalyzer today.